thoughtworks/arthritiscampaign/README.md

 	>source ~/.bashrc

+If you are a Windows user, please reference [setting environment variables in Windows](http://best-windows.vlaurie.com/environment-variables.html).

 ### Run the local ruby server
 Now you can run the local ruby server to host our application: